 The short answer: all Tesla passenger cars currently in production EXCEPT Cybertruck.

-• Model S — all years (older Model S typically already include HomeLink from the factory, but the same part works as a replacement)
+• Model S — older Model S typically already include HomeLink from the factory, so this is a replacement-part case rather than a from-scratch retrofit, but the same part applies.

 • Model X — same as Model S